-Commercial radio barely gave the number an airing.
-It was thanks to a TV story from the Eye witness news team that the song got any publicity.
-Without radio time, the song hit the top of the charts in March 1984.
+Commercial radio barely played the song, but a TV story on Eyewitness news gave it publicity.
+Still largely unheard on radio, the song hit the top of the charts in March 1984.

 In 2010 ‘Poi E’ was used in the popular Taika Waititi movie, Boy.
-This, along with a remake of the video using actors from the film and another with the original members, saw the song returning to the New Zealand music charts.
+Along with a remake of the video using actors from the film and another with the original members, this saw the song back on the New Zealand music charts.

 If you have more information about this treaty signatory please add a community contribution below or contact us at email@example.com.